-However, the one downside to using a whiteboard is that it can be too reflective for your webcam, which will create a glare that can lead to distorted colors.
+However, one major downside to using a whiteboard is that it can be too reflective for your webcam, which will create a glare that can lead to distorted colors.
 Everything in the classroom (including you) may look overly bright…but not in a good way. 😉

 But, if you don’t want your student looking at the back of your head for a major portion of the lesson, you might consider another alternative.

 3. Oil Drip Pans

 These can be found on Amazon or at your local Wal-Mart.
-They are an excellent option because they can be screwed directly into the wall and create a magnetic surface for all of your rewards and decorations.
+They’re an excellent option because they can be screwed directly into the wall and create a magnetic surface for all of your rewards and decorations.

 You can spray paint them or cover them in bulletin board paper to create the VIPKid background of your dreams!

-They suggested I try rolled sheet metal instead.
+They suggested I try rolled sheet metal.
 And that’s how I discovered number 4 (and my personal favorite option) in this list of VIPKid background ideas.

 4. Sheet Metal